DataCops vs Addingwell

 One platform that captures, verifies, and activates - instead of patching three tools together.

-The Addingwell Model
+The Problem with Addingwell

 Go server-side in 30 minutes